Delivering crème de la crème customer service is one of your company’s core values.

 New employees feel 18 x more engaged and committed to their workplace if they feel well onboarded.
 Since their engagement will shine through, and since they have contact with your customers from early on, a structured and valuable onboarding should be a top priority.

-An ideal onboarding tool is gamification, meaning an onboarding journey that feels like winning a game.
+An ideal onboarding tool is a gamification, meaning an onboarding journey that feels like winning a game.
 Facts mixed with fun are food for the brain, which means that your new employees are more receptive to information, understand it better, and are more likely to let it stick in their minds.

 Another ideal engagement aspect is rewards since points or diplomas evoke a little feeling of victory when they have passed a session, course, certificate, etc.

 Last but not least, you should prioritize ongoing feedback and evaluation since it will fine-tune the skills of your employees and make their learning curves aim for the sky.

 By including all these aspects of the onboarding process, you ensure that your new employees feel equipped to face your customers and make them happy from day one.

 Therefore, is it crucial to create a solid knowledge base where all product information, details like features, benefits, fulfilment of needs, and updates are stored and available to all employees.